morrilet/TutorialWorldGenerationWiki/Facets-Across-Borders.md

 ```
 This is the most vital part.
 If you go check locally on the chunk itself you will get buildings cut in half!

-Peform these really basic operations to get the size and such for the pyramid
+Perform these really basic operations to get the size and such for the pyramid
 ```java
 Vector3i basePosition = new Vector3i(entry.getKey());
 int size = TempleRasterizer.getSize();